Ilse547/LiveChat/README.md

 Vue3 as a frontend framework

 ### Database:
-MongoDB for stroign user data and group data
+MongoDB for storing user data and group data
 GUNjs for the messages
 ![Db](pictures/DB.png)

 ### Authentication:
-This project uses JWT to ...
+This project uses JWT to allow Users to access certain pages and verify their identity

 ## Convention and choices made:
 Variables:```PascalCase```